E-Kovtun/order_prediction/README.md

 Train data contains history of orders from 2012-12-30 till 2017-12-31 (periods with available information are different for each particular restaurant).
 Test data provides infromation on orders from 2018-01-07 till 2018-07-15 for each restaurant that is present in the train data.

-# 3.Feature processing for training/testing the classic Machine Learning models
+# 3. Feature processing for training/testing the classic Machine Learning models

 In order to train and test the classic Machine Learning models, we need to process the features in an appropriate manner.